RivaD2/RivaD2/README.md

 #### My journey

 I transitioned into software engineering because I wanted to use my organizational skills and eye for detail to solve real world problems.
-I focus my efforts on delivering code that is clean and user focused while learning why certain approaches, solutions, and patterns work (or don't work).
+I focus my efforts on delivering code that is clean and user focused while learning more about how code (different languages) work under the hood.

-Prior to software engineering I worked for startups in customer support roles, built high end lighting fixtures at an architectural and design firm, walked people through HoloLens demos at Microsoft, and was line chef on two of Seattle's food trucks.
+Prior to software engineering I worked in various industries (in startups holding customer support roles, building high end lighting fixtures at an architectural and design firm, and was a line chef on two of Seattle's food trucks).
 My background reflects my curiosity and desire to find an overlap between my talents and interests.

 #### Goals